-The 4 players Arsenal signed alongside Mesut Ozil and how they fared
+The 4 players Arsenal signed along with Mesut Ozil and how they fared

 Mesut Ozil turned out to be one of the more divisive players in Arsenal’s history, but how did the others signed alongside him fare?

 Arsene Wenger bought Ozil to the Emirates during the summer of 2013 after Arsenal fans had clamoured for a marquee signing for a number of seasons.
 The arrival of the German playmaker was met with ecstatic scenes but Ozil only partially delivered on what was expected of him.